automl/RoBO/docs/install.rst

 	:bash:`python setup.py install`

-Alternatively if you just want to install the dependencies with installing RoBO you can do that with:
+Alternatively if you just want to install the dependencies without installing RoBO you can do that with:

 	:bash:`for req in $(cat requirements.txt); do pip install $req; done`